uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/workshop-package-allow-lists.md

 A good output would be to open a pull request or issue suggesting improvements.

 ## Target audience
-"TRE builders and operators with an interest in managing packages in TREs.
+TRE builders and operators with an interest in managing packages in TREs.

-The session will be quite technical - the repository currently uses JSONSchema and Python."
+The session will be quite technical - the repository currently uses JSONSchema and Python.